ParrotSec/airgeddon/CONTRIBUTING.md

 ## Issue Creation Policy

 1. Please, consider to contact us on [IRC] or [Discord] channel before opening an issue.
 More info at [Wiki Contact Section]
 2. Filling the issue template with *ALL* the requested info is mandatory.
-Otherwise the issue can be marked as "invalid" and closed immediately.
+Otherwise, the issue can be marked as "invalid" and closed immediately.
 3. Issues must be opened in English.
 4. If an issue is opened and more info is needed, `airgeddon` staff will request it.
 If there is no answer in 7 days or the OP is not collaborating, the issue will be closed.
 5. If the issue is not related to airgeddon or the root cause is out of scope, it will be closed. `airgeddon` staff is not a helpdesk support service.